 This experimental approach was published in 2021 as the Intersectional Scientific Method (ISM).
 To learn more about our praxis, read our first peer-reviewed publication: “Defining the Flow—Using an Intersectional Scientific Methodology to Construct a VanguardSTEM Hyperspace”.

-Dr. Isler is currently a National Science Foundation Astronomy & Astrophysics Postdoctoral Fellow at Vanderbilt University.
-She was recognized as a TED Fellow in 2015 and a National Geographic Emerging Explorer in 2016 for her innovative research and efforts to inspire a new generation of STEM leaders from underrepresented backgrounds.
+Professor Isler (she/her) is an assistant professor of astrophysics at Dartmouth College.
+She has been recognized as a TED Fellow, TED Senior Fellow, National Geographic Emerging Explorer, Kavli Fellow and Scialog Fellow for her innovative research and efforts to inspire a new generation (and encourage an existing heritage) of STEM leaders from underrepresented backgrounds.
 She has been featured in various publications including Wired, Diversity in Action, Ebony, NPR:CodeSwitch, and The Crisis Magazine and her writing has appeared in the New York Times.
 As a speaker, Dr. Isler works with schools, museums, libraries, and nonprofit organizations across the country to advance the cause of truly inclusive STEM engagement and has established herself as a champion of access and empowerment in STEM education from middle school and beyond.
-Read more about Dr. Isler here.